InternLM/lmdeploy/docs/en/serving/api_server_tools.md

 ## Single Round Invocation

-Currently, LMDeploy supports tools only for InternLM2 models.
-Please start the service of InternLM2 models before running the following example.
+Currently, LMDeploy supports tools only for InternLM2 or InternLM2.5 models.
+Please start the service of models before running the following example.
 Make sure to pass skip_special_tokens as False.

 ```python